 This resonates well with Ruth’s professional career in the health and social care sector for 21 years.

 As a qualified counsellor, helping people to break free from the past and walk in their God given destiny has taken many forms over the years

 Ruth has been involved in the Sozo since Dawna and Teresa first brought this ministry to the UK in 2008 when they delivered the first UK 4 day training at her home church.

-Since 2009 she has enjoyed leading a Sozo team and mentoring and training teams in the Bethel Sozo ministry in the South East of the UK.
+From 2009 to 2022 she enjoyed leading a Sozo team and mentoring and training teams in the Bethel Sozo ministry in the South East of the UK.

-Ruth was appointed joint National Facilitator with Christine in 2013.
+Ruth served as joint National Facilitator with Christine from 2013 to 2022.
 In 2019 Teresa Liebscher released Ruth to train and mentor church teams in the Shabar ministry, Ruth is currently the only person in the UK able to deliver that training.

 The joy of seeing many, many people experience freedom and real connection with Father God, Jesus and Holy Spirit through the Bethel Sozo ministry fuels Ruth’s passion for this ministry to become more and more widely available in churches in the UK.
-She considers it an honour and a privilege to partner with Christine and David in serving individuals and churches as part of the Bethel Sozo UK Leadership Team.
+She considers it an honour and a privilege to partner with Christine and David in serving individuals and churches.

 She is mum to two daughters and proud grandma to six grandchildren..